Healthy teeth and gums are vital to your child’s general health. Dental care for toddler teeth starts with cleaning your child’s teeth twice a day.

 .
 Diet and the way you feed your child are also important.

 The best way to brush your child’s teeth

 You might like to try the following routine when brushing your child’s teeth:

-- Stand or sit behind your child so that she feels secure.
+- Stand or sit behind your child so that he feels secure.
 Doing it in front of a mirror is good too, because it lets you see your child’s mouth.

-- Cup her chin in your hands with her head resting against your body.
+- Cup your child’s chin in your hands with her head resting against your body.

 - Angle the bristles of the toothbrush towards the gum.
 Move the brush in gentle circles to clean the outer and inner sides of the teeth and gums.
 Lift your child’s lips to brush the front and back of the teeth and at the gum line.

 - Brush back and forth on the chewing surfaces of the teeth.